17 Texas Revolution & Mexican War

 Nicholas Trist, Photo by Matthew Brady, ca. 1855-65, Library of Congress

-By the time U.S. troops got into Mexico City, the government had crumbled and it was unclear whom to negotiate with.
-It, moreover, wasn’t clear who should do the negotiating for the U.S. either because Polk had already fired Nicholas Trist, the diplomat on task traveling with the army.
+By the time U.S. troops got into Mexico City, with some soldiers jumping to their deaths rather than surrendering to U.S. troops, the government had crumbled and it was unclear whom to negotiate with.
+It also wasn’t clear who should do the negotiating for the U.S. either because Polk had already fired Nicholas Trist, the diplomat on task traveling with the army.
 It seems that Trist’s final act of insubordination was to delay his own firing with a 65-page counter-proposal.
 As a non-employee of the U.S. government, he wrote up the treaty to end the Mexican War, the Treaty of Guadalupe Hidalgo, signed by people who didn’t really run Mexico (no one did).
 Under these circumstances, Congress didn’t have to sign a treaty allowing Mexico to retain the bottom 45% of their country.
 Then again, Congress doesn’t have to sign any treaty.
 This feature of the U.S. Constitution (Article II, Section 2) makes it confusing for other countries to end wars with the United States, especially problematic after World War I.

 Fall of Mexico City During the Mexican-American War, Original Drawing by Carl Nebel, 1851